opensearch-project/documentation-website/_getting-started/communicate.md

 OpenSearch mapped the numeric fields to the `float` and `long` types.
 Notice that OpenSearch mapped the `name` text field to `text` and added a `name.keyword` subfield mapped to `keyword`.
 Fields mapped to `text` are analyzed (lowercased and split into terms) and can be used for full-text search.
 Fields mapped to `keyword` are used for exact term search.

 OpenSearch mapped the `grad_year` field to `long`.
 If you want to map it to the `date` type instead, you need to [delete the index](#deleting-an-index) and then recreate it, explicitly specifying the mappings.
-For instructions on how to explicitly specify mappings, see [Index settings and mappings](#index-mappings-and-settings).
+For instructions on how to explicitly specify mappings, see [Index mappings and settings](#index-mappings-and-settings).

 ## Searching for documents